mid2SUPAERO/LaTOM/src/README.md

 * openmdao 2.7.1 +
 * dymos 0.13.0 +

-Additional dependencies to use the NLP solver IPOPT instead of SLSQP (recommended, required in most of the cases)
+Additional dependencies to use the NLP solver IPOPT instead of SLSQP (recommended, required in most of the cases):

 * pyoptsparse
 * pyipopt